- Beijing 2022

-The Department of Health says adults between the ages of 19 and 64 should do at least 150 minutes of moderate-level aerobic activity a week, and muscle-strengthening activity on two or more days a week.
+The Department of Health says adults between the ages of 19 and 64 should do at least 150 minutes of moderate-level aerobic activity a week, this means getting warm and breathe harder.
+An easy way to get your 150 minutes would be to do 30 minutes on five days of the week.
+They also recommend muscle-strengthening activity on two or more days a week.

 Don't worry about hitting these targets straight away: it's more important to do something active that you enjoy.
 Many wheelchair users will not be doing anywhere near that volume of physical activity.
-If that's you, then see these guidelines as a goal, which you should take small steps towards.
-If you're unused to exercise or you haven't exercised for some time, aim to start with 10-minute sessions and gradually build up towards 20 minutes.
+If you're currently not very active, aim to start with 10-minute sessions each day and gradually build up.

 Always seek advice from your GP, Physio, or a trained exercise professional regarding the type and amount of physical activity and exercise you should be doing.